Fine, you caught me, I am a prepper.

 And as far as hobbies go, prepping makes me happy.

 MOST hobbies are a waste of resources except in the eyes of the hobbyist.
-And what do you know, if the Zombies do come, getting ready for them will be the best money I have ever spent.
+And what do you know, if the Zombies do come, (surely a TEOTWAWKI event) getting ready for them will be the best money I have ever spent.
 (Lasik surgery is a close second).
 As we sit in the panic room (yes, I have one) happily gnawing on granola bars, my wife will finally have to admit that maybe I am not a complete fool.

 If I was really trying to plug it as a crossover lifestyle, Prepping takes both imagination, organization, and meticulous planning.
 All of which are necessary to properly managing your finances as well.